 Senior Nick Drivas shared his thoughts on the district’s policy in a video on his YouTube channel.
 He said that letter-writing and post-its were insufficient alternatives.

 “We had to [mail] it from home and send it through our mail or email,” said Drivas in an interview with the Hicksville News.
 “I was seeing on people’s Snapchats from other schools that they were having their student walkout.
 I was so confused because I wrote a letter while other people are able to walk out and have their freedom of speech.”

 Vila said that while she understood a walkout could impose a safety hazard, she wished the district would have come up with a better alternative.

 Over at the middle school, students said that teachers and monitors blocked doors and stairways in an effort to keep students from walking out.
-According to ABC7, while students were initially threatened with suspension or detention, the district instead opted to hold a lunch for the 47 students who walked out and open dialogue on social activism.
+According to ABC7, while students were initially threatened with suspension or detention, the district instead opted to hold a lunch for the 47 students who walked out and an open dialogue on social activism.